Human Generated Radiation is Harming Wildlife

 The full statement of their conclusions can be found here.

-Though the US lags far behind in recognizing the harms of RF/MW radiation to wildlife and taking measures to preserve our flora and fauna, on February 7th, 2014, the US Department of the Interior wrote a letter to the National Telecommunications and Information Administration stating:
+Though, in general, the US lags far behind other countries in recognizing the harms of EMR to wildlife and taking measures to preserve our flora and fauna, on February 7th, 2014, the US Department of the Interior wrote a letter to the National Telecommunications and Information Administration stating:

-“The placement and operation of communication towers, including un-guyed, unlit, monopole or lattice-designed structures, impact protected migratory birds in two significant ways.
+“The placement and operation of communication towers….impact protected migratory birds in two significant ways.

 EFFECTS OF WIRELESS RADIATION ON BIRDS, BEES, AND OTHER POLLINATORS

-The following articles discuss the effects of wireless radiation on Bees and other pollinators.
+The following series of articles discuss the effects of wireless radiation on Bees and other pollinators.

 DYING BEES: TO GABBLE OR GOBBLE? – Benjamin Seller.

 “We have never seen so many different viruses together.
 We also found fungi, flagellates and other micro-organisms.
 This multiplicity of pathogens is confusing.”
 Van Engelsdorp suggests that the mysterious phenomenon is due to an immune deficiency, and poses the vital question: “Are these agents the causative stress factor or the consequences of a totally different stress?”
 Dennis van Engelsdorp of the American Association of Professional Apiculturists

 BEES, BIRDS AND MANKIND – Destroying nature by “electrosmog” By Ulrich Warnke